-- 7.1.
-The Chief Officer will be appointed by the IJB; he/she will be employed by one of the Parties and will be seconded to the IJB. - 7.2.
-The Chief Officer will provide a strategic leadership role as principal advisor to and officer of the IJB and will be a member of the senior management team of one or both of the Parties.
-The Chief Officer will lead the development and delivery of the Strategic Plan for the IJB and will be accountable to the IJB for the content of the directions issued to the constituent authorities by the IJB and for monitoring compliance by the Parties with directions issued by the IJB. - 7.3.
-The Chief Officer will report directly to the Chief Executives of both Parties.
-There will be a joint process for the regular performance, support and supervision with both Chief Executives..
+- 7.1 The Chief Officer will be appointed by the IJB; he/she will be employed by one of the Parties and will be seconded to the IJB. - 7.2 The Chief Officer will provide a strategic leadership role as principal advisor to and officer of the IJB and will be a member of the senior management team of one or both of the Parties.
+The Chief Officer will lead the development and delivery of the Strategic Plan for the IJB and will be accountable to the IJB for the content of the directions issued to the constituent authorities by the IJB and for monitoring compliance by the Parties with directions issued by the IJB. - 7.3 The Chief Officer will report directly to the Chief Executives of both Parties.
+There will be a joint process for the regular performance, support and supervision with both Chief Executives.
 Annual objectives for the Chief Officer will be agreed and the process will involve the Chair of the IJB agreeing objectives with the Chief Officer relevant to his/her role with the IJB as well as the Chief Executives of the Parties.
-The Chief Officer's performance against those annual objectives will be monitored through an agreed Performance Management Framework established by the Party which is his/her employer.

-- 7.4.
-If an interim replacement for the Chief Officer of the IJB is required, in line with a request from the IJB to that effect (on the grounds that the Chief Officer is absent or otherwise unable to carry out his/her functions), the Chief Executives of the Parties will initiate a joint selection process, identifying a list of potential replacements; and selection of a suitable candidate will be undertaken against a set of agreed criteria.
-The interim replacement will be employed by one of the Parties and will be seconded to the Integration Joint Board on an interim basis. - 7.5.
-The Chief Officer will have operational responsibility for all of the functions delegated to the IJB with the following exceptions: - The Chief Officer for NHS Lothian acute hospital services and directors responsible for the Western General Hospital, the Royal Infirmary of Edinburgh, St Johns Hospital and the Royal Edinburgh Hospital will provide delegated services on these hospital sites that will not be operationally managed by the Chief Officer. - Specific NHS Lothian functions which will be managed on a pan-Lothian basis as a 'hosted service' by one of the four Chief Officers in Lothian.
-Annex 3 describes the functions which NHS Lothian is proposing to the IJBs as suitable for management under hosted services arrangements. - 7.6.
-A group consisting of Directors responsible for hospital functions delegated to the IJB and the Chief Officers of the four IJBs in Lothian will be established before the IJBs are established to ensure close working arrangements between a) IJB Chief Officers, the Chief Officer, for NHS Lothian acute hospital services and the Hospital Site Directors and b) Chief Officers responsible for the management of a hosted service on behalf of the other three Lothian Chief Officers.
+The Chief Officer's performance against those annual objectives will be monitored through an agreed Performance Management Framework established by the Party which is his/her employer. - 7.4 If an interim replacement for the Chief Officer of the IJB is required, in line with a request from the IJB to that effect (on the grounds that the Chief Officer is absent or otherwise unable to carry out his/her functions), the Chief Executives of the Parties will initiate a joint selection process, identifying a list of potential replacements; and selection of a suitable candidate will be undertaken against a set of agreed criteria.
+The interim replacement will be employed by one of the Parties and will be seconded to the Integration Joint Board on an interim basis. - 7.5 The Chief Officer will have operational responsibility for all of the functions delegated to the IJB with the following exceptions: - The Chief Officer for NHS Lothian acute hospital services and directors responsible for the Western General Hospital, the Royal Infirmary of Edinburgh, St John's Hospital and the Royal Edinburgh Hospital will provide delegated services on these hospital sites that will not be operationally managed by the Chief Officer; and - Specific NHS Lothian functions which will be managed on a pan-Lothian basis as a 'hosted service' by one of the four Chief Officers in Lothian. - 7.6 A group consisting of Directors responsible for hospital functions delegated to the IJB and the Chief Officers of the Lothian IJBs will be established to ensure close working arrangements between a) IJB Chief Officers, the Chief Officer, for NHS Lothian acute hospital services and the Hospital Site Directors and b) Chief Officers responsible for the management of a hosted service on behalf of the other three Lothian Chief Officers.